alien4cloud/csar-public-library/org/ystia/topologies/cloudera-basic/README.rst

     user: admin
     password: admin

-- And finally configure and deploy a CDH Cluster with the services you choose using the Cloudera Manager Admin Console.
+- And finally, configure and deploy a CDH Cluster with the services you choose using the Cloudera Manager Admin Console.

 ****